 In the spring of 2010 when the greater Nashville area experienced severe flooding, the churches played a huge role in bringing relief and assistance to those who were victims of the flood.
 Some areas received as much as 26 inches of rain in 36 hours.
 The motivation of the churches wasn’t to receive recognition; it was a spontaneous response to the obvious crisis that descended upon this region.

 While applicable to major disasters, today’s verse particularly speaks to the needs we Christians have in our daily lives.
 It speaks to us about the importance of being aware of the needs in the lives of Christians around us and helping to meet them.
-Widows, the unemployed, the sick, those in financial distress, family crises, accidents, the hungry, – the list of needs goes on.
+Widows, the unemployed, the sick, those in financial distress, family crises, accidents, the hungry, the elderly – the list of needs goes on.
 The Lord wants to use us to meet the needs of one another.
 This is another powerful attribute that must characterize who we are